2qx/unspent/packages/app/src/routes/documentation/+page.md

     // Limit to a single utxo input require(tx.inputs.length == 1);

-    // Get the total value on the contract int currentValue = tx.inputs[this.activeInputIndex].value;
+    // Get the value of the input
+    int currentValue = tx.inputs[this.activeInputIndex].value;

     // Calculate value returned to the contract